gkroiz/ray-on-gpu/README.md

 # ray-on-gpu
 This repository showcases a simple example of running a GPU workload on GKE with Ray.
-At the core once everything is setup, [main.py](main.py) runs an entrypoint script, [entrypoint_script.sh](entrypoint_script.sh) which calls the pytorch workload [simple_pytorch.py](simple_pytorch.py).
+Assuming everything is setup correctly, [main.py](main.py) runs the entrypoint script, [entrypoint_script.sh](entrypoint_script.sh), which calls the pytorch workload [simple_pytorch.py](simple_pytorch.py).

 If you want to run your own workloads using this repository as a skeleton, you will need to use your own docker image in [values.yaml](helm/values.yaml) and will need to update the entrypoint script to match your workload.